by Susan Flantzer

 Honoré V had one younger brother:

-In 1641, during the reign of Honoré II, Monaco had become a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
+In 1641, during the reign of Honoré II, Monaco became a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
 Many successive Princes of Monaco and their families spent most of their lives in France and intermarried with French and Italian noble families.
 Honoré and his brother Florestan spent much of their time in France.

 Honoré V’s mother Louise and his brother Florestan were rescued by a family doctor who forged release papers and then hid them in his home until the Reign of Terror was over.
 The wife of Honoré V’s paternal uncle Prince Joseph of Monaco was not as lucky.
 Joseph spent most of his time abroad negotiating foreign loans which made him a suspect of counter-revolutionary activities.
 When Joseph did become involved in a counter-revolution, his wife Marie Thérèse de Choiseul was arrested in the absence of her husband, condemned to death, and guillotined in 1794, one of the last victims before the end of the Reign of Terror.